Bricks and urbanism in the Indus Valley rise and decline: Bricks and urbanism in rise and decline

 \subsection{Urban mind}

 For the Harappan urban mind, baked brick technology represents one of the most important characteristics.
-With the baked-brick stimulated rise of urbanism, dense population were possible which stimulated innovation \citep{Lemmen2012boserup}; Mature phase technologies like writing and shell ornaments flourished (\reffig{bricks}c).
+With the baked-brick stimulated rise of urbanism, dense population were possible which stimulated innovation \citep{Lemmen2014boserup}; Mature Harappan phase technologies like writing and shell ornaments flourished (\reffig{bricks}c).

-The IVC was centrally organized, an empire under common rule.
+The Indus Civilization was centrally organized, an empire under common rule.
 Priestly elites seem to have exerted their power rather by moral authority than force; temples, palaces and evidence for warfare are absent from the archaeological record \citep[][]{Piggott1950,Ratnagar2000}.
 The coherence provided by a moral authority may also be a decisive factor in ensuring the brick dimensions standard.
 Harappa was also a closed society: Skull features from prehistoric cemeteries indicated that urban Harappans differed from surrounding villagers; apparently, social practice discouraged mixing with people outside the city and promoted endogamy \citep{Bartel1979}\footnote{Even today, endogamy prevails in South Asian populations and preserves genetically distinct tribes \citep{Chaubey2007}}.

 Skills, trade, authority, and elite status are social dimensions which can be mapped to the material culture (\reftab{mirror}).
-For example, the symbolism that held together Harappan society is mirrored in its seals.
+The symbolism that held together Harappan society is mirrored in its seals.
 Elite status is expressed by shell ornaments.
 The Indus script has not been deciphered, the existence of a writing system, however, points to use for accounting and administration.
 Thus, the decline in baked brick manufacturing is not merely a loss of one specific technology, but also represents a considerable loss of symbolism \citep{Possehl2002}.